Simplon-hdf/concepteur-developpeur.com/3-conception/02-pre-design/en/article.md

 As for the format of your document, when working on the document and you don't have a final version or it's not yet well-established, we recommend using Markdown.
 It is quick, lightweight, and concise.

 However, when you intend to distribute your document, prefer a widely-used format like PDF, for example.

+# Summary

+- Being a designer means **seeking to understand the client's need**.
+- Being a developer means simply listening to the client's **request**.
+- Creating a comprehensive project kickoff document has many advantages for both the client and you.
+- It's much more important to focus on solutions than on problems.
+- A fluid structure is more than necessary; choose the one that seems most effective to you.
+- For working on a document: Use Markdown; for distribution: A more widely-used format like PDF.